 - This is one of the consequences of the "magical air" of the Dark World in The Legend of Zelda: A Link to the Past.
 It is implied that most all of the monsters in the world, including Big Bad Ganon, are greedy and cruel humans transformed.
 And Link, of course, becomes a cute fluffy bunny as per his nice nature.
 Very life-affirming, but totally useless in fighting said monsters.

 - The Twilight Realm of The Legend of Zelda: Twilight Princess transforms Link into a far more noble and combat-worthy wolf.
 Because the Triforce glows on Link's hand right before he transforms, we can assume that the Triforce intentionally caused this transformation to both protect Link and enable him to complete his quest.

-- The Teen Titans episode "Bunny Raven" changes Cyborg into a bear, Starfire into a cat, Robin into a monkey and Raven into the titular bunny.
+- The Teen Titans episode "Bunny Raven" changes Cyborg into a bear, Starfire into a cat, Robin into a monkey and Raven into a bunny.
 As for Beast Boy who can already change into other animals?
 He gets changed into a lamp limiting his transformative abilities to inanimate objects.